projectweekend/Pi-Control-Service/README.md

 Want to control a Raspberry Pi from anywhere?
-Using **Pi-Control-Service** you only really need two things: a [RabbitMQ](https://www.rabbitmq.com/) connection string and an Internet connection.
+Using **Pi-Control-Service** you only really need two things: a [RabbitMQ](https://www.rabbitmq.com/) connection string and access to the Internet.

 **What Can I Control?**